 - Drivers should never get behind the wheel after taking medication that has a drowsy side effect.

-- If a driver gets behind the wheel and feel themselves nodding off they should pull over and take a nap.
+- If a driver gets behind the wheel and feels themselves nodding off; they should pull over and take a nap.

-- Leave enough time to reach your destination that you can take a break to sleep.
+- Leave enough time to reach your destination so that you can take a break to sleep.

 Government officials and community leaders can use the following resources to help advocate against driving while drowsy: http://drowsydriving.org/resources/drowsy-driving-prevention-week-toolkit/